USER EXPERIENCE DESIGN

 Karalyn works as a teaching assistant for Visual Design and UX at Skillcrush.
 She owns her own freelance design business in Portland, Maine, and has a background in marketing and graphic design.

 Have a question?
-Our team of experts is here for you around the clock:
+Our team of expert instructors is here for you around the clock:

 GET HELPFUL FEEDBACK ON YOUR WORK